Why alcohol and other drug treatments are priority services

 We focus on commissioning AOD services that prioritise populations of need, in locations of need.
 These locations include:

 Much of our work concerns population groups recognised as being at most risk of adverse outcomes.
 These include:

 - Aboriginal and Torres Strait Islander communities

-- people experiencing homelessness
+- people experiencing, or at risk of, homelessness

-- LGBTIQ communities
+- LGBTIQ+ communities

 - young people